aws/aws-cdk-rfcs/text/0249-v2-experiments.md

   - Make it a policy to actually include the name 'experimental' in all experimental APIs.
 - Use clever build tricks to hide experimental modules.
 This might be possible in Typescript, where the type files are separate from implementation, but might prove difficult or impossible in other languages such as Python.
-- Call the experimental package @aws-cdk-experiments instead of @aws-cdk-previews.
+- Call the experimental package aws-cdk-lib-experiments instead of aws-cdk-lib-previews.

 # Adoption Strategy